This episode is titled, “Wars of Religion”

 The Reformation sparked a series of religious wars across Europe.
 The last of these was the Thirty Years’ War, which last from 1618–48.

-But the effects of the War were devastating for Christianity.
+The effects of the War were devastating for Christianity as a whole.
 Religious issues were increasingly treated with indifference by political leaders.
 Secular, self-serving matters were now the chief concerns of the growing uber-worldly nation-states.
 The barbarity and brutality of the war left many questioning the Christian Message.
-How could a faith that produced such atrocities be true?
-Doctrine took a backseat to doubt and skepticism.
-And remember that all of this is coming right at the dawn of what’s called The Age of Reason.
+How could a Faith that produced such atrocities be true?
+Doctrine took a backseat to doubt.
+Faith was met with skepticism.
+All this coming at the dawn of, and no doubt hastening, The Age of Reason.

-In reply to those who criticize Christianity for the wars fought at that time, it ought to be recognized that in every case – political, economic, and social considerations were as important as the religious, if not more.
+In reply to those who criticize Christianity for the wars fought at that time, it ought to be recognized that in every case; political, economic, and social considerations were as important as the religious, if not more.
 Much of the time, there was no real struggle between Roman Catholics and Protestants.
-And in some of the fronts of the war, BOTH Catholics & Protestants fought alongside each other as comrades because their conflict was political in nature, rather than religious.
-These are called “Wars of Religion,” but in truth it was rarely religion that sparked or drove the conflict; it was political and economic, hiding behind the mask of religion because that tends to stir the people actually doing the fighting better than just some prince wanting to enlarge his lands.
+And on some fronts of the war, BOTH Catholics and Protestants fought alongside each other as comrades because their conflict was political rather than religious.
+We call this period the “Wars of Religion,” but in truth it was rarely religion that sparked or drove the conflict; it was political and economic, hiding behind a mask of religion because that tends to stir the people actually doing the fighting better than some prince wanting more land.

-9 times out of 10, if you want to know the real cause of something, follow the money.
+Nine times out of ten, if you want to know the real cause of something, follow the money.

-Let’s turn now to the impact of the Reformation on France & one example of how tragic things can turn – in the name of religion.
+We turn now to the impact of the Reformation on France and one example of how tragic things can turn – ostensibly, because of religion, but really because of politics.

 As the 16th C wore on, the Roman church in France fell into a progressively deplorable condition.
-The Concordat of Bologna in 1516 gave King Francis I the right to appoint the 10 archbishops, 38 bishops, and 527 heads of religious houses in France.
-That meant the Church became part of a vast patronage system, and individuals won positions in the Church not for ability or religious zeal but for service to the crown; even by bribery.
+The Concordat of Bologna in 1516 gave King Francis I the right to appoint the ten archbishops, thirty-eight bishops, and 527 heads of religious houses in France.
+That meant the Church became part of a vast patronage system, and individuals won positions in the Church not for ability or religious zeal but for service to the crown.
+Simony & bribery was de-rigor.

 Conditions became genuinely bad.
-Literacy among priests dropped to 10%.
-Since the king was head of the Church, and he depended on its patronage system for income, we see why Francis I & Henry II were so zealous in their persecution of French Protestants.
+Literacy among priests dropped to a mere ten-percent.
+Since the king was head of the French Church, and he depended on its patronage system for income, we see why Francis I and Henry II were so zealous in their persecution of French Protestants.
 They couldn’t afford to permit the system to crumble.
-They certainly weren’t zealous for Catholicism except as a tools to achieve their political ambitions.
+They certainly weren’t zealous for Catholicism except as a tool to achieve their political ambitions.

-The French Protestant movement was stoked by what was happening in Geneva in Switzerland under Farel & Calvin.
+The French Protestant movement was stoked by what was happening in Geneva in Switzerland under Farel and Calvin.
 The French Bible, Calvin’s Institutes, and numerous other Protestant publications fueled the movement.
 So naturally, the most literate element of the population was won over.
-Converts were numerous at the universities and among lawyers and other professionals, the merchant classes and the artisans, the lower clergy, friars, and the lesser nobility.
-The illiterate peasantry was hardly touched & remained firmly Catholic.
+Converts were numerous at the universities and among lawyers and other professionals, the merchant class and artisans, lower clergy, friars, and the lesser nobility.
+The illiterate peasantry was hardly touched and remained firmly Catholic.

 In spite of persecution, Protestants increased rapidly.
 At the beginning of the reign of Henry II in 1547 they numbered over 400,000.
-By the end of his reign in 1561 they were known as Huguenots & numbered about 2 million; 10% of the population.
+By the end of his reign in 1561 they were known as Huguenots and numbered 2 million; ten-percent of the population.
 The Presbyterian system of church government gave organization and discipline to the Huguenot movement.

-In order to understand the course of events the French Reformation took & see why it became embroiled in civil war, it’s necessary to look at the political & social conditions of the times.
+In order to understand the course of events the French Reformation took and see why it became embroiled in civil war, it’s necessary to look at the political and social conditions of the times.

 First, that many of the younger nobility joined Protestant ranks is of great significance.
-Accustomed to carrying swords, they became protectors of Huguenot congregations during the troubled years.
+Accustomed to carrying swords, they became protectors of Huguenot congregations during troubled times.
 They often protected church meetings against hostile bands of Catholic ruffians.

-Second, & this is key; there were 3 major groups of nobility vying to rule.
+Second, and this is key; there were four major groups of nobility vying for the rule in France.

-The Bourbons of Western France were heirs to the throne if the ruling house of Valois died out.
-Their leadership were staunchly Huguenot.
+The Bourbons of Western France were next in line should the Valois falter.
+Their leadership were decided Huguenots.

-The powerful Guises, were equally determined Roman Catholics with extensive holdings in the East.
+The powerful Guises [Guy-zuhz], were equally committed Roman Catholics with extensive holdings in the East.

-The Montmorencys controlled the center of France; their leadership divided evenly between Huguenots & Catholics.
-So it’s not hard to see how these political centers became linked to religious concerns.
+The Montmorencys controlled the center of France; their leadership divided evenly between Huguenots and Catholics.

-Third, when Henry II died, he left 3 sons who dominated by his queen, Catherine de Medici.
-She was determined to maintain her personal control & advance the power of her government.
-She was opposed by many of the nobility who were jealous of their rights and wanted to restrict the power of the monarchy.
+Third, when Henry II died, he left three sons all dominated by his queen, Catherine de Medici.
+She was determined to maintain personal control and advance the power of her government.
+She was opposed by many of the nobility jealous of their rights and wanted to restrict the power of the monarchy.

 Fourth, as the likelihood of civil war in France percolated, the English and Spanish sent aid to their factions to serve their respective interests.

 Such animosities provided the tinder to ignite armed conflict.
-8 wars were fought between Roman Catholics and Protestants in France.
+Eight wars were fought between Roman Catholics and Protestants in France.
 Leading the Protestants early in the conflict was Gaspard de Coligny.
 But he lost his life along with some 15 to 20,000 Huguenots in the massacre of St. Bartholomew’s Day, in August, 1572.
 After that, Henry of Navarre, of the Bourbon family, led the Protestants.
-His maneuvers were successful, & eventually, with the death of others in the royal line, he became heir to the French throne.
-Because he didn’t have enough strength to complete his conquest, he turned Catholic and won the crown as Henry IV.
-Judging from his conduct, Henry’s religious principles sat rather lightly on his shoulders.
-His switch to Catholicism was purely for political reasons, and perhaps he sought to turn off the blood bath that was drenching France at that time.
+His maneuvers were successful, and eventually, with the death of others in the royal line, he became heir to the French throne.
+Because he didn’t have enough strength to complete his conquest, he converted to Catholicism and won the crown as Henry IV.
+Judging from his conduct, Henry’s religious principles sat his shoulders rather lightly.
+His switch to the Roman Church was for purely political reasons.
+Most likely he simply sought to turn off the blood bath drenching France.